Diamonds and Pearls (song): Retrospective response

-Rufer and Fell from the Gavin Report stated that Gaines "absolutely nails her part."
-Pan-European magazine Music & Media commented, "The melody of this mellow ballad and title track of his new album rings a bell for soul fanatics.
-It recalls Bobby Goldsboro's famous tune "Summer (The First Time)", as recorded by Millie Jackson on her classic Caught Up album."
-A reviewer from People Magazine called it a "mushy mess".
-Jeff Weiss from Pitchfork said it's a "twinkling locket-pop ballad", and "one of those songs they'll play at weddings until we stop using diamond engagement rings and the ocean runs out of pearls."
+In a 2016 retrospective review, Patrick Corcoran from Albumism stated that the song's "fairy tale fanfares, sizeable doses of pomp and the delicious interplay between Gaines' and Prince's voices serve up an undeniably touching ballad that delicately and deftly walks the line between sweet and saccharine."
+Stephen Thomas Erlewine from AllMusic called it a "drippy mainstream ballad" and a "terrific" pop single.
+Mike Diver for the BBC in 2010 described it as a "brilliant ballad" in his 2010 review.
+In 2016, Jeff Weiss from Pitchfork said it's a "twinkling locket-pop ballad", and "one of those songs they'll play at weddings until we stop using diamond engagement rings and the ocean runs out of pearls."
 He added, "It's Prince at his best".
-Rolling Stone described it as a "sultry ballad", that "intricately wedded the singer's love of glitz and glamour with a distinct, ever-evolving pop-R&B sensibility."
-Tom Doyle from Smash Hits viewed it as "smaltzy over-the-top-balladeering".
+In Rolling Stone's ranking of "25 Essential Prince Songs" in 2020, an editor described it as a "sultry ballad", that "intricately wedded the singer's love of glitz and glamour with a distinct, ever-evolving pop-R&B sensibility."